vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

 5. **Model Initialization**
    - Multiple machine learning models are initialized, including **XGBoost**, **LightGBM**, **CatBoost**, and **AdaBoost**.
 These models are selected for their ability to handle imbalanced datasets and their strong performance on structured/tabular data.

+6. **Cross-Validation**
+   - Stratified K-Fold Cross-Validation is applied during the model training process to ensure the model's performance is robust and not overfitting to a particular subset of the training data.
+This technique helps in assessing the model’s generalization ability by splitting the training data into several smaller folds and training the model on different folds, then averaging the results.
+Training and Saving Models

+7. **Training and Saving Models**
+   - Each model is trained using the data, and after training, the models are saved for future use.

+### Model Performance
+- Several models were tested, and **CatBoost** was found to perform the best with an accuracy of **89%**.
+This model is selected as the final model for deployment.

+The trained models are saved in the artifacts/models/ directory for future use.

+---

+## Hyperparameter Tuning

+To optimize model performance, **hyperparameter tuning** was performed on the best-performing models using **RandomizedSearchCV**.
+These technique allow for searching the best combination of hyperparameters that give the highest model accuracy.

+**RandomizedSearchCV**
+   - RandomizedSearchCV was used for models like **AdaBoost** and **LightGBM**, as it searches a randomly selected subset of hyperparameters, which can be more efficient than GridSearchCV for larger datasets.
+   - RandomizedSearchCV was applied with a set of hyperparameters, such as:
+     - **CatBoost Hyperparameters**:
+     - iterations: The number of boosting iterations (trees) to train the model.
+More iterations usually improve performance, but too many can lead to overfitting.
+     - depth: The depth of the trees.
+A larger depth allows the model to capture more complex patterns, but it can also lead to overfitting if set too high.
+     - learning_rate: The step size at each iteration.
+A smaller learning rate improves the model's ability to learn slowly and generalize better, but it requires more iterations.
+     - l2_leaf_reg: The regularization term for leaf values to avoid overfitting.
+     - subsample: The fraction of samples used to train each tree.
+Lower values can help reduce overfitting by introducing randomness.
+     - cat_features: List of categorical features, as CatBoost can handle categorical data natively.

+After performing **hyperparameter tuning**, the models with the best parameters were selected for final training.
+The model performance significantly improved with the chosen hyperparameters, leading to higher accuracy and better classification results.

 ---

 ## Model Evaluation